mfaldas/p2/README.md

 ## Code Style Divergences
-Line 93 of index.php has characters more than 180 characters.
+Line 93 of index.php has characters more than 180 characters as it is a description for the user.

 ## Notes for Instructor